 (b) include in the plan any provision that the agency considers will promote the orderly and proper planning, development and management of the land concerned.

-(4) A draft redevelopment plan may include any provision that may be made by a town planning scheme under the Town Planning and Development Act 1928.
+(4) A draft redevelopment plan may include any provision that may be made by a local planning scheme under the Planning and Development Act 2005.

 (5) The draft redevelopment plan for the Perry Lakes land must include the provisions required by section 27(3).